Gigi3d/bitmask-username-update/README.md

 # Bitmask Username Update

-A Next.js web application designed to help Bitmask users update their usernames during the transition from campaign/testnet to mainnet.
-The application provides a streamlined 3-step process for users to verify and update their usernames, along with an admin dashboard for managing campaign data and viewing analytics.
+A Next.js app for Bitmask users to update their usernames from campaign/testnet to mainnet.
+Simple 2-step process with admin dashboard for CSV management and analytics.

 ## 🎯 Overview

-This application facilitates the migration of Bitmask usernames from campaign/testnet to mainnet.
-Users can submit their username updates through a guided 3-step process, while administrators can manage campaign data via CSV uploads and monitor submission analytics.
+Users update their Bitmask username in 2 steps.
+Admins manage campaign data via CSV uploads and track submissions.
+Each user gets 3 attempts to update their username.

 ## ✨ Key Features

-### 👥 User-Facing Features
+### 👥 User Features

-#### **Welcome & Instructions**

-- **Instructions Page**: Clear overview of the username update process
-- **FAQ Section**: Answers to common questions
-- **Step-by-step Guidance**: Visual walkthrough of the entire process

-#### **3-Step Username Update Flow** (`/update`)
+#### **2-Step Update Flow** (`/update`)

-- **Step 1 - Old Username or nPUB**: Enter your campaign/testnet Bitmask username OR your nPUB key (63 characters starting with npub1)
+- **Step 1**: Enter old username or nPUB key (63 chars starting with npub1)
-- **Step 2 - Telegram Verification**: Verify your Telegram account associated with the campaign
-- **Step 3 - New Username**: Enter your new mainnet Bitmask wallet username
+- **Step 2**: Enter new mainnet username
-- **Step 4 - Success Confirmation**: Visual confirmation with submission details
+- **Success**: Confirmation with submission details

+#### **3-Attempt Limit**

+- Users can update their username up to 3 times
+- All 3 usernames are stored and tracked
+- Clear feedback on remaining attempts

 #### **Real-Time Validation**

-- **Username/nPUB Format Validation**: Validates both username and nPUB key formats
-- **Telegram Handle Validation**: Accepts handles with or without @ symbol
+- Username/nPUB format validation
-- **Cross-Reference Validation**: Automatically validates against campaign CSV records
+- Cross-reference against campaign CSV records
-- **Duplicate Prevention**: Prevents multiple submissions from the same user
+- Duplicate prevention
-- **Instant Feedback**: Real-time error messages and validation status
+- Instant error feedback

 #### **Status Checker** (`/status`)

-- **Submission Lookup**: Check if you've already submitted an update
+- Check if you've already submitted an update
-- **Search Options**: Search by old username, nPUB key, or Telegram account
+- Search by old username or nPUB key
-- **Submission Details**: View your submission details and timestamp
+- View submission details and remaining attempts
-- **Update History**: Track your username migration status
+- Track update history

 ---